Sugooi/Hyderabadi/README.md

 Hyderadi App
 ===================================

-This app is an attempt to make people familliar with Hyderabads Dialect.
+This app is an attempt to make people familiar with Hyderabad's Dialect.

 Pre-requisites
 --------------